Praqma/helmsman/docs/desired_state_specification.md

 Optional : No.

-Synopsis: defines the namespaces to be used/created in your k8s cluster and wether they are protected or not.
+Synopsis: defines the namespaces to be used/created in your k8s cluster and whether they are protected or not.
 It also defines if Tiller should be deployed in these namespaces and with what configurations (TLS and service account).
 You can add as many namespaces as you like.
-If a namespaces does not already exist, Helmsman will create it.
+If a namespace does not already exist, Helmsman will create it.

 Options:
 - protected : defines if a namespace is protected (true or false).
 Default false.
+> For the definition of what a protected namespace means, check the [protection guide](how_to/protect_namespaces_and_releases.md)
 - installTiller: defines if Tiller should be deployed in this namespace or not.
 Default is false.
-Any chart desired to be deployed into a namespace with a Tiller deployed, will be deployed using that Tiller and not the one in kube-system.
+Any chart desired to be deployed into a namespace with a Tiller deployed, will be deployed using that Tiller and not the one in kube-system unless you use the `TillerNamespace` option (see the [Apps](#apps) section below) to use another Tiller.
-> Tiller will ALWAYS be deployed into `kube-system`, even if you set installTiller for kube-system to false.
+> By default Tiller will be deployed into `kube-system` even if you don't define kube-system in the namespaces section.
+To prevent deploying Tiller into `kube-system, add kube-system in your namespaces section and set its installTiller to false.

 - tillerServiceAccount: defines what service account to use when deploying Tiller.
 If this is not set, the following options are considered: